faisalazam/faisalazam.github.io/README.md

 <img alt="certifications.png" src="assets/images/certifications.png" title="Certifications" height="150" width="100%"/>

+Hi, its Faisal here, having around 15 years of solid experience working mainly on enterprise level projects.

+I have been working mostly on the development of distributed systems, where I have to work across the whole stack including frontend, backend, infrastructure setup, setup up CI/CD etc.

-I believe that I am the best fit for the Java related roles like `Senior Software Engineer/Tech Lead/Engineering Manager`.
+I believe that I am the best fit for the Java related roles like **Senior Software Engineer/Tech Lead/Engineering Manager**.

 Why?
 Some of the reasons are given below: